Bobarinn/Portfolio-Koladev/README.md

 3. Edit skills in `/src/data/skills.ts`
 4. Customize side quests in `/src/data/sidequests.ts`
 5. Replace images in `/public/projects/` and `/public/sidequests/`

+## Chat Assistant Setup

+The chat assistant uses OpenAI's API to provide contextual responses about your work, projects, and process.
+To customize it:

+1. Get an API key from [OpenAI](https://platform.openai.com)
+2. Add your API key to the `.env.local` file
+3. Customize the system prompt in `/src/app/api/chat/route.ts` to better reflect your work and process
+4. The assistant will automatically appear as a chat bubble in the bottom right corner of your site

 ## Deployment